oxivanisher/role-win_explorer/README.md

 * Disable ribbon menu
 * Disable new right-click context menu
 * Disable "Edit in Notepad" in right-click context menu
+* Removes the "Onedrive Personal" in left pane

 Requirements
 ------------